JimmBai/ios-decal-lab3_fall17/README.md

 ## Question 2 - Connecting Views ##
 ### Question 2: part 1 ###

-Create a navigation convtroller view in the storyboard and then create a segue from the navigation controller to the `Snapchat 2.0` view.
+Create a navigation controller view in the storyboard and then create a segue from the navigation controller to the `Snapchat 2.0` view.

 ### Question 2: part 2 ###

 Create a segue from `Snapchat 2.0` to `Image Preview Controller` and give the segue a name.

+### Question 2: part 3 ###

+Create a tab bar controller view in the storyboard and a new blank view.
+Connect the tab bar controller to the blank view and the navigation controller view.
+If you connect them correctly, you should see two tabs at the bottom of the tab bar controller view.

+The default tab icons are not visually helpful for users.
+Customize the tab icons so that it looks like the image in the Overview section.

+Notes:
+1. We've provided the icons in the Assets, so don't need to donwload one or create your own icons.
+2. The blank view is just a placeholder.
+Don't worry.
+You'll build more stuff in the snapChat project.

 ## Question 3 - View Transition ##